dadadel/pyment/README.rst

 .. code-block:: python

         def func(param1=True, param2='default val'):
-            '''Description of func with docstring groups style (Googledoc).
+            '''Description of func with docstring groups style.

             Params:
                 param1 - descr of param1 that has True for default value.